-For 524A, SLO 4 is assessed through an oral portfolio defense.
-The assessment target performance is 80% of candidates scoring at the Acceptable level or higher in all categories.
+For 524A, SLO 4 is assessed through an Oral Portfolio Defense.
+The assessment benchmark performance is 80% of candidates scoring at the Acceptable level or higher in all categories.
 The candidates complete a Portfolio of the knowledge, experiences, and growth they gained through the Gifted Education program.
 Each candidate is assigned a committee of three faculty members including the Major Professor.
 The committee reviews the Portfolio and ensures that the portfolio is complete, containing artifacts from all courses in the program.
 The Portfolio assessment is both a structured and dynamic comprehensive compilation of the candidate's experience and performance in the program.
-Candidates submit artifacts to an Electronic Portfolio System (TASKSTREAM) to develop their Portfolio.
+Candidates submit artifacts to an Electronic Portfolio System to develop their Portfolio, then submit their Portfolio on a DVD.
 Throughout the Gifted Education program, specific artifacts are stored in the Electronic Portfolio System as key assessments assigned from each course.
 However, individual differences are supported such that each portfolio is unique as candidates are allowed and encouraged to include other items that they believe have indicated learning and growth in Gifted Education, including examples of their students' work.
 The Portfolio is an electronic portfolio for all candidates.
-Once the committee has ensured that the Portfolio contains the required artifacts, the committee reviews the portfolio for quality using a rubric developed by faculty in the Gifted Education program.
-The rubric is a direct assessment of the candidates' knowledge and skills as reported in the written and oral portfolio defense.
+Once the committee has ensured that the Portfolio contains the required artifacts, the committee reviews the Portfolio for quality using a rubric developed by faculty in the Gifted Education program.
 The categories on the rubric are Target, Acceptable, and Not Acceptable and the committee delivers a consensus rating based on the following criteria.
-The Target category indicates candidates were highly effective in making connections with the artifacts in their portfolios which led to an increased effectiveness in instructional planning and professionalism.
+The Target category indicates candidates were highly effective in making connections with the artifacts in their Portfolios which led to an increased effectiveness in instructional planning and professionalism.
 Candidates were responsible, made excellent decisions, were very creative, and purposely engaged in critical thinking and problem solving.
 The Acceptable category indicates candidates could be responsible, make good decisions, and reveal creative/critical thinking but not as effectively as the Target category.
 Not Acceptable would indicate lack of responsibility, decision-making, creative/critical thinking through incomplete or inaccurate descriptions.
 A Written and Oral Defense of the Portfolio by the candidate is presented to the committee who rate each candidate in the same manner as rating the portfolio.
-Committee members also ask questions related to the Portfolio and each of the courses.
+Committee members also ask guestions related to the Portfolio and each of the courses.
 The three committee members rate each candidate, then a consensus is decided to determine if the candidate was satisfactory or unsatisfactory overall in the Oral Defense.
 Very rarely is a candidate rated unsatisfactory such that they must redo the Oral Defense completely.
 However, candidates may be rated Not Acceptable by the majority of the committee in specific categories and then the candidate will need to prepare a specific written report for that category or categories as directed by the committee and/or another oral defense of that category or categories.
 Candidates were responsible for indicating the alignment of their Portfolio with the NAGC/CEC Standards through their written report and oral defense.
 Candidates refer to the NAGC/CEC standards both written and orally to express their perceived competency level as beginning professionals in gifted education and to describe how and where they would continue their growth as professionals once they have completed the M.Ed. degree.